Legal Name of District and Date Established

 * St. Petersburg City Council is solely delegated the authority to serve as the Agency by the Pinellas County Board of County Commissioners, pursuant to Sec.
 163.357 and Sec.
 163.410, FS.

-** Estimates based on Pinellas County Property Appraisers Office "2016 Taxable Value by Tax Increment Financing District Increment Adjustment Worksheet” as of July 1, 2016, Preliminary Tax Roll."
+** Estimates based on Pinellas County Property Appraisers Office "2017 Taxable Value by Tax Increment Financing District Increment” as of October 6, 2017, (Pre-VAB) Tax Roll."

 |City of St. Petersburg||6.755|